qualified/stateful/README.md

 - Very small code footprint.
 - Mongoid support, automatically creates field, validations and scopes for you.
 - Supports multiple state fields on the same object
+- Flexible design support both an "event driven" style of state changes where specific methods are called as well as an implicit style where you set the state field directly and configure callbacks to handle specific transitions.

 ## Installation